-Can I Leave My Air Purifier on All Night?
+Should I Leave My Air Purifier On When I’m Not Home?

-An air purifier is designed to run 24×7 safely and will use little energy especially if there are Energy Star Rated.
-Some well-known model has a power consumption rate equivalent to a light bulb.
-Even if you run it all day every day, you will not see a huge spike in your electric bills at the end of the month.
+It is not costly to run an air purifier compared with other home appliances.
+Some model has a power consumption rate equivalent to a light bulb.
+Even if you run it 24 hours a day, you will not see a huge spike in your electric bills.

 Should I Open Windows With An Air Purifier On?

-Depend on the air quality outside but you should keep all windows shut to reduce the numbers of irritants from flowing in.
-Even if outdoor air is not polluted, Leaving windows open forces the air cleaner to restart the cleaning cycle as fresh air are coming in and out.
-Instead, vacuum regularly to keep your home clean and tidy.
-This would reduce the air purifier workload and maximize performance.
+Depend on the air quality outside, you should keep all windows shut to reduce the number of irritants from flowing in.
+Even if outdoor air is not polluted, leaving windows open forces the air cleaner to work harder as unfiltered air is coming in and clean air is going out.

 Airborne pollutants do not take a break while you sleep or go away.
 If you plan to run an air purifier day and night, it is important to check on the filter condition.
 A dirty filter is less effective as more and more particulates are trapped inside.
 You will need to replace the filter when it reaches its lifespan typically between 6 to 12 months or when the filter change indicator is flashing.
 You can also reduce the air purifier workload by vacuuming regularly to keep your home clean and tidy.
 Every little bit of effort counts.